cfpb/pilot_pilot/README.md

 this repo is a pilot of the hmda pilot.  as a pilot to a pilot, it has a very small focused purpose; test of some basic ideas for the pilot edit checking and reporting function.

+The HMDA pilot (to be built) is a concept to test the idea of radically changing the business process by which current financial institution which are required to file data under HMDA.
+The current filing process involves a series of [~150 edit checks](http://www.ffiec.gov/hmda/edits.htm) that need to be performed on the data.
+Many of these checks must be valid prior to submission, but some are flags that need to be just affirmed (e.g. verified) that indeed this is an ok value.
+The process today requires a significant back and forth effort between the government and the financial institution and has a substantial amount of paper and hand processing.
+The efficiency of HMDA filing could be increased with some automation, thus reducing burden on both the financial institution and the government's ability to process this important data asset.

+The HMDA pilot intends to test the idea that nearly all of the edits can be performed client side upstream, thereby eliminating much of paper and hand processing.
+In order to help understand this process, we took on this very small effort to test some of the edits on the client side w/ synthetic data.
+We call this test the pilot_pilot.

 The pilot_pilot project takes the pilot concept and tests a very small function, namely the amount of time it would take to process an average hmda .dat file by building a simple model-controller component base.
 This small component base is a) a controller and file specification base built from the published Edit document and file specification documents and b) a model built in python.
 The controller identifies a taxonomy of each edit check and passed an edit to the model for running.
 The model has a hard coded file.

+The goal here is to establish a (a) [machine readable scaleable parser of the data](https://github.com/feomike/pilot_pilot/blob/master/src/file_spec.json) and (b) [a machine readable fully contained set of edits (e.g. a controller)](https://github.com/feomike/pilot_pilot/blob/master/src/controller.json) for the data.

+The pilot_pilot is a simple python line command opportunity to test pilot before it begins.  it works by reading in a [sample synthetic data file](https://github.com/feomike/pilot_pilot/blob/master/data/lar.dat), reading one line at a lime, then cycling through one edit at a time in the [controller](https://github.com/feomike/pilot_pilot/blob/master/src/controller.json) to perform each test of the appropriate data point in the data file.
+A result is returned which establishes if that edit passed or failed.
+In this pilot_pilot, the result is merely printed to screen.  in a more advanced setting, say the pilot, the result would be written to a receipt file and later displayed in a nice user interface to the end user.

+This whole effort establishes the opportunity to have the financial institution submitting data to know unequivocally that the data they submit is correct and no other effort later is required.

+The pilot_pilot just establishes that a client side engine could be developed which would pre-process data.

 Running the code
 ----------------